Arizona Coyotes: Logos and jerseys

 Before the 2014–15 season, it was announced the Coyotes' third jersey would no longer be used.
 The patch on the home and away jerseys that used to read "PHX" would also be changed to read "AZ" to match the team's rebranded name.

 On June 26, 2015, the Coyotes introduced updated jerseys.
 The uniforms reintegrated black into the design; the color was prominently featured on the uniform sleeves, socks, and pants.

 The Coyotes wore their black Kachina jerseys for a few dates between 2014–15 and 2016–17 seasons.
 The style was similar to the originals but was adapted to the Reebok Edge cut.
 For the 2018–19 season and beyond, the Coyotes revived the Kachina uniforms as a third jersey, and was updated to the Adidas adizero cut.
 In 2020, the black Kachina design became the primary home jerseys (for 2021 only, the red trim on the letters were changed to silver to commemorate the team's 25th season in Arizona), but kept the previous red "howling coyote" jerseys as an alternate.
 The road "howling coyote" jerseys were also retained.
 In addition, the Coyotes wore a second alternate uniform: a purple "Reverse Retro" version of the 1998–2003 Kachina head alternates.

 Before the 2021–22 season, the Coyotes hinted at a possible rebrand in September after the team named MullenLowe LA as its branding partner.
 During the off-season, the Coyotes quietly brought back the 1996–2003 Kachina logo as the primary, and later revealed a white road version of the Kachina uniforms while keeping the previous "howling coyote" home uniform as an alternate.

 In the 2022–23 season, Arizona once again wore its 1998–2003 Kachina head alternates as its "Reverse Retro" uniform, but with sienna as the base color.
 Also during that season, a new alternate uniform was released, returning to the simplified brick red and sand color scheme from 2003 to 2015 but with kachina patterns at the bottom and on the sleeves.
 The uniform features "Arizona" in sand with a star above the "i", and a sand saguaro on the right side of the pants.
 The captain's patch is denoted by the crescent moon alternate, while the alternate captain's patch is denoted by two saguaros crossing each other.

 Mascot

 Howler has been the coyote-suited mascot of the Arizona Coyotes.
 He was introduced on October 15, 2005.
 The Coyotes' official kids club was called Howler's Kids Club.
-Howler wore number 96 on his jersey, representing the year the Winnipeg Jets moved to Arizona, and he also wore an "M" designation for "mascot".
-He was known to beat on a bucket to encourage the fans to cheer and has had many different outfits in games.
+Howler wears number 96 on his jersey, representing the year the Winnipeg Jets moved to Arizona, and he also wore an "M" designation for "mascot".
+He has also been known to beat on a bucket to encourage the fans to cheer and has had many different outfits in games.